-Real Progress is Slow and Boring
+Real Progress is Slow & Boring, and That's Okay

 If you go to the gym for a workout and look in the mirror afterward, you won’t see any results.
 If you go to the gym the next day and look in the mirror, you still won’t see any results.